My all time favorite sessions at Rockwell Automation’s TechED are the “What’s New” sessions.

 Want to see what else Rockwell showcased in “What’s New in Integrated Architecture?”
 If you do, I’ve embedded the entire presentation below my signature.

-And as always, if you have any comments, questions, or suggestions, you can leave them with us by filling out the “Leave a reply” form at the bottom of this page.
+And as always, if you have any comments, questions, or suggestions, you can leave them with us by filling out the “post a comment or question” link below.

 Shawn M Tierney